Polymer/old-docs-site/docs/polymer/filters.md

     {{ {...} | filterName }}
 {% endraw %}

+The value of the mustache will include the space-separated keys from the object whose corresponding expressions are truthy.

 ## tokenList

 The `tokenList` filter is useful for binding to the `class` attribute.
 It allows you